 Contractor shall prepare a complete step-by-step process to guide Covered California through each stage of the real estate process from Strategic Planning and Needs Analysis through Project Management and Close-Out after move in.

-Contractor shall provide Covered California with an advisor/project manager to act as Covered California’s representative, through the life of the project, to ensure support for all aspects of the project and to coordinate Contractor’s comprehensive services in the areas of planning, design, construction managementreal estate advisory services, transaction support, assembly of a full time and onsite consulting team, oversight of design and specifications, documentation, and construction advisory services, including, but not limited to:
+Contractor shall provide Covered California with an advisor/project manager to act as Covered California’s representative, through the life of the project, to ensure support for all aspects of the project and to coordinate Contractor’s comprehensive services in the areas of , transaction support, assembly of a consulting team, oversight of design and specifications, documentation, and tenant representation and construction advisory services, including, but not limited to:

 Pre-Lease: Contractor shall provide pre-lease services such as building evaluations, coordinating test-fits and preliminary budgets to support the leasing transaction process.